thecoderstudio/apollo/README.md

 ## Installation & usage
 When you run Apollo for the first time, the username and password for the admin user will be logged to the console.

+## Configuration
+The first step is to rename or copy `local-settings.ini.dist` to `local-settings.ini` in fill in the required settings.

 ### From source
 To install:
 ```